This site contains affiliate links. Please see Policies for more information.

 Remove the chicken from the pot and shred.
 You can use two forks to shred it by hand, or you can shred using a hand mixer or stand mixer.

-Serve warm and top with your favorite burrito additions such as: lettuce, cheddar cheese, avocado, cilantro, or salsa.
+Step 4: Serve your finished burrito bowls warm and top with your favorite burrito additions such as: lettuce, sharp cheddar cheese, avocado, sour cream, fresh cilantro, or salsa.

 Alternate Flavor Profile: